Motteo1/alx-higher_level_programming/0x0B-python-input_output/README.md

 3. Function that returns the JSON representation of an object (string)
 4. Function that returns an object (Python data structure) from JSON string
 5. Writes an Object to a text file, using a JSON representation
+6. Creates an Object from a JSON file

 ### Environment